 It is preferred that those applying for the Member-at-Large positions have previous financial experience (i.e. served on another Finance Committee or as Treasurer of another organization).
 The ESN Student Representative must be a member of the ESN Committee.

 PROGRAM PLANNING COMMITTEE

-The Program Planning Committee develops the conference theme for approval by the Board of Directors, as well as, the goals and related topics for keynote speakers.
-The committee reviews evaluations from previous two years to identify strengths and address areas in need of improvement and revise evaluation process.
+The Program Planning Committee develops the conference theme for approval by the Board of Directors, as well as the goals and related topics for keynote speakers.
+The committee reviews evaluations from previous years to identify strengths and address areas in need of improvement, and revises the evaluation process.
 The group structures and organizes the annual conference schedule.
 Additionally, the group reviews and approves artwork/logos for conference proceedings and promotional materials for the annual conference.
 The Program Planning Committee will develop additional subcommittees as needed to complete the work of the PPC.

 EMERGING SCHOLARS' NETWORK

 The Emerging Scholars Network represents members of MNRS who are students, post-doctoral fellows, or an early career professional within 3 years of graduation.
 ESN members serve on selected MNRS committees with the intent of better integrating these members into the organization.
 Check out the ESN webpage for more details!

 STUDENT POSTER COMMITTEE

 The Student Poster Committee reviews student abstracts, establishes a cut-off for those posters to be reviewed on-site at the MNRS Annual Meeting, and participates in the on-site judging of student posters.